danielpeterson1/msBalance/README.md

 ### How to run the code

 1. Alter `paths.m` in the main project directory to point to the correct data directory on your local machine.
-2. Run the Matlab code to load .mat files and populate patient-level data
+This should contain the files `AllConsolidatedData_CS.mat` and `AllConsolidatedData_MS.mat`
-      - Run `m/loadData.m` to load source files and populate the `csv/` directory.
-On Dr. McKay’s machine, this can be run as `/Applications/MATLAB_R2019a.app/bin/matlab -nojvm -nodesktop -nosplash -r "cd m; loadData; exit"` from the command line once the shell is in the correct directory.
+2. Also modify the `matlabCommand` string in paths.m.
+On Dr. McKay’s machine, this string is `/Applications/MATLAB_R2019a.app/bin/matlab -nojvm -nodesktop -nosplash -r`
-      - A future version of this could call the Matlab script from R if useful.
-3.  “knit” `R/msBalance.Rmd` to produce
+3.  “knit” `R/msBalance.Rmd` to produce `R/msBalance.html`.
+This will
-`R/msBalance.html`.
+    call matlab to create intermediary files if they are missing.

 ### Notes related to the fact that there is a mixture of Matlab and R code